 Things to do nearby Howe Farm

-Howe Farm is wonderfully situated in The Howe, a tiny hamlet in the southern Lake District less than eight miles from Bowness on Windermere.
+Crosthwaite is a pretty little village just a few miles from Lake Windermere and Bowness.
 This quiet corner of the Lake District is the perfect retreat to escape to, with rolling hills and the famous damson orchards of the Lyth Valley, laden with fruit in the Autumn and white blossom in Spring.

-Being such a short distance to Bowness-on-Windermere you are perfectly placed to make the most of its independent shops, museums, cinema, pubs, restaurants and cafes.
-Why not take a trip on the steamer around Windermere Lake, where you can hop off and then back on again exploring different parts of the shoreline.
+Bowness-on-Windermere sits on the lake and boasts incredible views of the surrounding mountain scenery.
+It is full independent shops, museums, cinema, pubs, restaurants and cafés, so you’ll never be at a loss for something to do!
+Why not take a trip on the steamer around Windermere Lake, where you can hop off and then back on again exploring different parts of the shoreline?
 Or you could hire some rowing boats, a self drive motor boat, canoes or a sailing boat.
-Why not pack a picnic and find a perfect lakeside spot?
+If you’d like to learn how to sail there are several places offering courses.

-If you read the books of Beatrix Potter as a child, or indeed if you are enjoying reading them again as a parent or grandparent then take a trip to The World of Beatrix Potter in Bowness and find out more about all your favourite characters – Peter Rabbit, Jemima Puddleduck, the Two Bad Mice – they’re all in there.
-Some more fun family days out close to Howe Farm include the Aquarium of the Lakes at Newby Bridge less than 10 miles away where kids can have lots of fun with Oscar the Otter.
-Why not team it up with a visit to the Lakeside and Haverthwaite steam railway which stops just next door?
+If you read the books of Beatrix Potter as a child, then take a trip to The World of Beatrix Potter in Bowness and find out more about all your favourite characters – Peter Rabbit, Jemima Puddleduck, the Two Bad Mice – they’re all in there.
+You can even explore Mr McGregor’s garden!
+Why not finish off your trip with a tasty cream tea at the café?

-Blackwell Arts and Crafts House, just 15 minutes away, is an inspirational visit and retains many of its original features – leaf shaped door handles, fireplace inglenooks and carved wood panelling.
-Levens Hall, a beautiful Elizabethan manor house with a glorious topiary garden is just four miles away.
-Other stately homes nearby include Sizergh Castle and Holker Hall.
-All of these are well worth a visit and hold festivals and events throughout the year.
+Blackwell Arts and Crafts House is an inspirational place to visit and retains many of its original features – leaf shaped door handles, fireplace inglenooks and carved wood panelling.
+Other stately homes nearby include Sizergh, Levens Hall and Holker Hall.
+All are well worth a visit.

-While visiting this marvelous southern lakeland peninsula why not take a visit to Cartmel?
+While visiting this marvellous southern Lakeland peninsula why not take a visit to Cartmel?
 It's a wonderful traditional village which has grown around its 12th century priory.
-It's now home to one of the smallest and surely most picturesque racecourses in the country which holds steeple chase meetings during the spring and summer bank holidays.
-The village square is a delight with its beautiful buildings (some dating from the 16th century) market cross, water pump, and fish slabs, not to mention the village shop which is the home of the legendary Sticky Toffee Pudding.
-Truly a Cumbrian icon.
+It's now home to one of the smallest, and surely most picturesque,racecourses in the country, which holds steeple chase meetings during the spring and summer bank holidays.
+The village square is a delight with its beautiful buildings (some dating from the 16th century), market cross, water pump, and fish slabs, not to mention the village shop, home of the legendary Sticky Toffee Pudding.
 The village is also home to L'Enclume, a highly renowned and Michelin starred restaurant.
 Why not try their taster menu as a treat or for a special occasion?

-At Howe Farm you are also perfectly placed to enjoy the coastal beauty of the Cartmel Peninsula.
-It lies within easy reach of Grange Over Sands and Arnside on opposite sides of the River Kent estuary as is opens out into Morecambe Bay.
-This area is a fascinating place to visit for nature enthusiasts as there are several nature reserves and sites of special scientific interest.
-Alternatively you could get some fish and chips and find a quiet spot on Arnside's promenade watching the tidal bore and taking in the magnificent views of the Lakeland fells as the sun sets.
+You are also perfectly placed to enjoy the coastal beauty of the Cartmel Peninsula.
+Grange Over Sands and Arnside are on opposite sides of the River Kent estuary as is opens out into Morecambe Bay.
+This area is a fascinating place to visit for nature enthusiasts as there are several nature reserves and Sites of Special Scientific Interest.
+Alternatively, you could get some fish and chips and find a quiet spot on Arnside's promenade watching the tidal bore and taking in the magnificent views of the Lakeland fells as the sun sets.